TamaraJoniec/tech-and-beyond/public/content/blog/javascript-array-methods.md

 people.sort((a, b) => a.age - b.age); // Sort by age
 ```

-Sorting is a breeze with `sort()`, whether you’re working with strings, numbers, or even objects.
+Sorting is a breeze with `sort()`, whether you're working with strings, numbers, or even objects.
 Just be sure to pass in the right sorting function for your data!

 ---